 The one thing that dissuades me from eating out is having a fridge full of food to cook.
 I HATE throwing out food, it makes me crazy!
 So if all the ingredients for a recipe are ready to go, you can bet that meal will get made.
 If I have to run out to the grocery store and buy anything, though, all bets are off and we’ll be way more likely to grab some take-out or head to a restaurant.
 This is where meal planning is a lifesaver.
 I don’t cook; I hate cooking…a lot.
 The bf does like cooking though and is way better at it than me, so that’s his job.
 My job is doing the organizing part; picking what meals we are eating for the week and putting together the grocery list.
 Then we have a super romantic Sunday afternoon date at the grocery store to pick up everything we need for the week.
 Grocery shopping sucks but going together makes it a little bit better and getting everything in one shot saves those mid-week trips that make take-out sound so tempting.

 One thing that has made grocery shopping easier has been to use a home delivery service every so often.
-We've been using Spud for almost a year and have been really impressed with it.
+We’ve been using Spud for almost a year and have been really impressed with it.
 It is slightly more expensive than the grocery store but the quality is excellent and having fresh produce delivered right to your door is so convenient.
-Most of our grocery shopping is done at Superstore, which is not known for high-quality fruits and veggies and is almost always out of something we need, so Spud has filled a gap.
-If you'd like to try it out, you can get $20 off your first order by using my referral code
+Most of our grocery shopping is done at Superstore, which is not known for high-quality fruits and veggies.
+It is also almost always out of something we need, so Spud has filled a gap.
+If you’d like to try it out, you can get $20 off your first order by using my referral code

 Pinterest is an endless resource for recipes and that is where I find probably 99.99% of the meals that we eat.
 I might as well just get rid of our stack of cookbooks because I never even look through them.
 Both of us work full time so quick dinners are essential for weeknights and slow cooker recipes are even better.
 There’s not much better than to walk into the house after work to the delicious smell of an already cooked dinner.
 I also like to choose recipes that have leftovers for lunch the next day.
 As I said above, I hate food waste, so making sure there is enough for another meal is an easy way to stop myself from going out for lunch.